 - Extracurricular activities

-- Academic programs, internships, grading practices/standards, credit transfer, effectiveness of instruction
+- Academic programs, internships, grading practices/standards, credit transfer, the effectiveness of instruction

 - Academic resources, facilities, library resources